athena-framework/website/docs/why_athena.md

 ## Primary Use Cases

-While the components that make up Athena Framework can be used within a wide range of applications, the framework itself is best suited for a few main types.
+While the components that make up Athena Framework can be used within a wide range of applications, the framework itself is best suited for a few main types, including HTTP REST APIs, CLI Applications, or a combination of both.
+Since both types of entry points leverage dependency injection, services can be used in both contexts, allowing the majority of code to be reused.

 ### HTTP REST API

 At its core, Athena Framework is a MVC web application framework.
-It can be used to serve any kind of content, but best lends itself to creating RESTful JSON APIs due to the features the framework provides.
+It can be used to serve any kind of content, but best lends itself to creating RESTful JSON APIs due to the features the framework as explained in the previous section, as well as due its native JSON support:

-#### Native JSON support

 * Objects returned from the controller are JSON serialized by default
 * Native support for both [ASR::Serializable][] and [JSON::Serializable](https://crystal-lang.org/api/JSON/Serializable.html)